amaccarini/arcade/README.md

 ## Features
 ### Key Capabilities
 - **3D Visualization**: Seamless integration with Blender for 3D visualization of buildings.
-- **Energy Simulation**: Hourly heating and cooling demand calculation based on a simplified resistance-capacitor (5R1C) method.
+- **Energy Simulation**: Hourly heating and cooling demand calculation based on a simplified resistance-capacitor thermal model.
-- **Automatic building data enrichment**: Missing building attributes (e.g., height and construction age) can be estimated using either a user-defined probabilistic method or an AI-powered image recognition module (BRAILS).
+- **Automatic building data enrichment**: Missing building attributes (e.g., height and construction age) can be estimated using either a user-defined probabilistic method or an AI-powered image recognition module [BRAILS](https://nheri-simcenter.github.io/BRAILS-Documentation/index.html).
 - **Building archetypes**: Arcade includes four building archetypes, each representing a distinct climatic region: Denmark, US-2A (Houston), US-3C (San Francisco), and US-5A (Chicago).
 Additional archetypes may be incorporated into Arcade in future updates.

 ---